acemod/ACE3/docs/wiki/feature/atragmx.md

 For many the ATragMX may seem like a complicated tool, but things are much simpler than you might think since the ATragMX takes all of those complicated calculations and turns them into two numbers that will make you hit your target.

 The following steps will have the shooter ready to fire in less than 1 minute.
-(It is highly recommended that you bind the equipment to keybindings)
+(It is highly recommended that you bind the equipment to key bindings)

 Number |                                              Description |
 ------ | ----------------------------------------------------- |